Declaration of archaeological sites

 How many post-1900 archaeological sites have been declared by Heritage New Zealand?

-To date, Heritage New Zealand has declared seven post-1900 archaeological sites.
+To date, Heritage New Zealand has declared eight post-1900 archaeological sites.
 These are:

 - The Napier Prison Wall, 55 Coote Road Napier, (registered as a Category 1 historic place)